 In a long mobile journey, you need to have supporting tools along the way.
 These are several important items to bring with you in the car.

 This is one of the quintessential tools to have in your car.
 This “simple” tool is to give information to other drivers that you are having an emergency with your car.
 This reflective triangle should be place a minimum of 3 meters from your vehicle so that other drivers can see a stopped vehicle.
 Although it is suggested to place it 10 meters from the vehicle to be safer and to avoid any collision.

 This item is a must in your car.
 Usually placed in front of the glove box or at the baggage compartment.
 Common first aid kit contains: adhesive bandages, roller bandage, gauze pads, wound cleaning cloth, scissors, tweezers, adhesive tape, elastic wraps, and some first aid kit have emergency guidance book.
 Hopefully, that small box will never be used on your road trip, although you must observe the box periodically to ensure everything is usable and not expired, or “best before…”

 Emergency Car Kit

 Even though car battery is regularly checked for maintenance, bringing a jumper cable is a necessity.
 Sometimes the problem does not only occur on the battery, but electricity and therefore must be ‘jumpered’.
-Or sometimes other driver is in need for a jumper, then you are there to help others.
+Or sometimes another driver is in need of a jumper, then you are there to help others.